 The Lighting Research Center (LRC) administers the lighting graduate degree programs within the School of Architecture at Rensselaer Polytechnic Institute.
-The LRC has been offering the premier graduate degree in the field of lighting since 1990.
-Building on this strong foundation, the options for advanced study at the LRC have recently been expanded to include a wider range of degree options for those wishing to pursue graduate education in the field of lighting.
-The mission of the LRC's graduate education program remains the same, "to educate the future leaders in lighting."
+The LRC has been offering the premier graduate degree in the field of lighting since 1990 with the mission of educating the future leaders in lighting.
+The LRC offers two degree options, a Masters and a PhD, for those wishing to pursue graduate education in the field of lighting.

 Use the menu at the left to find out more information about the LRC's graduate education program.